mohitthakur007/Face-Detection-based-Attendance-System/README.md

 # Face-Detection-based-Attendance-System
 Using OpenCV and haarcascade classifier

-Make A data directory to make it work after cloning
+After cloning, Make A data directory to make it work